zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 "Such as dragon elephant abandon the herd: the torso of lotus, excellence,

-Live in the forest as you like, and should be alone like a rhino horn."
+Live in the forest as you like, and should be alone like a rhinoceros horn."

 140. That is impossible: anyone who is happy to meet can reach a temporary relief,

-After listening to the Sunman's language, you should be alone like a rhino horn.
+After listening to the Sunman's language, you should be alone like a rhinoceros horn.

 "That's not possible: those who are happy to meet can reach temporary relief":
 "This is said by Worldman [MN.122]: Anan!
 Indeed, "Where happy to party, better